iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/tools/laptop/system76.md

 - Intel ME neutralized for enhanced security
 - Open source firmware (Coreboot-based) for transparency
 - Fully user-serviceable hardware design
-- Pop!_OS privacy-focused Linux preinstalled
+- Linux preinstalled and supported by the hardware vendor
 - Complete repair documentation and parts access